 Never Can Day Goodbye

-Although the Burrows closed their Carpet Factory, they did not completely exit the world of textile manufacturing.
+Although the Burrows closed their Carpet Factory, they did not completely exit manufacturing.
 In 1917, Alvin R. Burrows and his son, M were involved with the Canadian Textile and Weaving Company located first on the West Side of Huskisson and later on Crawford.
 AR Burrows was the manager while ME Burrows was a bookkeeper for the firm.
 They continued association with this company and its variations – Canadian Textile Weaving Company, Lt. and AR Burrows and Sons, textile goods – until at least 1946.
 In that year, their plans for expansion including the production of towelling, towels and narrow fibres.

 The Paisley Street building has since been the home for a number of industries including, in the mid to late 20th century, a warehouse for a wholesale grocery company – the Simpson Company (Robert Simpson) and National Grocers (1968).
 The Burrow’s building was eventually torn down and rebuilt as a Red Barn in 1968.
 It is now a shopping plaza.